khenjy-cave/supply-demand/REVIEWS.md

 > Vague, lukewarm, or unclear reactions.

-- [2/5] "Minimal or passive response, potentially confused." — Name
+- [2/5] "Not sure what I was supposed to do.
+Beautiful though?" — @RetroChibiCat
-- [2/5] "Comment with unclear stance." — Name
+- [2/5] "I didn’t get the crystal mechanic.
+Timer was frustrating." — Maxine P.

 ---